Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement

-Because there is no work applying the spiking neural network or multi-compartment neuron model to the DRL task, we choose to use the ANN-SNN conversion method convert the ANN in the FQF model to SNN and implement the Spiking-FQF model, which is one of the most stable and generalized methods that realize the application of deep spiking neural network on new tasks.
-We convert the trained FQF model to Spiking-FQF model by using the state-of-the-art ANN-SNN conversion method proposed by~\cite{li2022efficient} with simulation time $T_c=256$ which guarantee the high performance of the Spiking-FQF model.
+Since no prior work has applied spiking neural networks or multi-compartment neuron models to deep distributional reinforcement learning tasks, we opted to use the ANN-SNN conversion method to transform the ANN in the FQF model into an SNN, thereby implementing the Spiking-FQF model.
+This conversion method is among the most stable and generalized approaches for applying deep SNNs to new tasks.
+We converted the trained FQF model into a Spiking-FQF model using the state-of-the-art ANN-SNN conversion technique proposed in~\citep{li2022efficient}, with a simulation time of $T_c=256$ ms, ensuring the high performance of the Spiking-FQF model.

 \textbf{

 }